Skip to main content

 • powershell.exe -file

-Execute PowerShell scripts, e.g. from any UNC share (via the [...] button next to the Command text field).
+Execute PowerShell scripts, e.g., from any UNC share (using the [...] button next to the command text field)

 • cmd.exe /C